Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/06 - Implementing File Watching.md

 But here's the caveat:

 - **Edits are applied incrementally**, not in one final dump.
-  That means `script.js` might appear early while Agent 1 is _still editing it_.
+  That means `script.js` might create while Agent 1 is _still editing and saving it multiple times_.
 Agent 2 could swoop in too soon and minify a file that's still mid-construction.

 Even so, using multiple prompts/agents still gives you useful checkpoints.
 You can trace errors back to specific prompts, see which ones are actively running in the Agent Editor, and queue all your planned prompts at once instead of manually waiting for each step.